technodragon253/Unity-3D-Raymarching/README.md

 # Unity-3D-Raymarching
-This is a small ray marching project made in unity.
-A bit more code than I would like to admit was borrowed from Sebastian Lague
+This is a small raymarching project made in unity.
+A bit more code than I would like to admit was borrowed from Sebastian Lague from one of his raymarching projects here: https://github.com/SebLague/Ray-Marching